Skip to content

 PER_TOPIC_PER_BROKER Level Monitoring

-When you set the monitoring level to PER_TOPIC_PER_BROKER, in addition to all Metrics from PER_BROKER and DEFAULT levels, you will also get the Metrics described in the table below.
-Only DEFAULT level Metrics are free.
-The Metrics in this table have the following dimensions: Cluster Name, Broker ID, Topic.
+When you set the monitoring level to PER_TOPIC_PER_BROKER, in addition to all PER_BROKER and DEFAULT level metrics, you will also get the metrics described in the table below.
+Only DEFAULT level metrics are free.
+The metrics in this table have the following dimensions: Cluster Name, Broker ID, Topic.

 Additional Metrics Available at PER_TOPIC_PER_BROKER Monitoring Level